nuxt/nuxt/docs/content/3.api/1.composables/use-cookie.md

+---
+description: useCookie is an SSR-friendly composable to read and write cookies.
+---

 # `useCookie`

-Nuxt provides an SSR-friendly composable to read and write cookies.

-Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie.
+Within your pages, components and plugins you can use `useCookie`, an SSR-friendly composable to read and write cookies.

 ```js
 const cookie = useCookie(name, options)
 ```

 ::alert{icon=👉}
-**`useCookie` only works during `setup` or `Lifecycle Hooks`**.
+`useCookie` only works during `setup` or `Lifecycle Hooks`.
 ::

 ::alert{icon=😌}